Table of contents:

 Behavioral Driven Development (BDD) is a software development approach that has evolved from TDD (Test Driven Development).
 It differs by being written in a shared language, which improves communication between tech and non-tech teams and stakeholders.
-In both development approaches, tests are written ahead of the code, but in BDD, tests are more user-focused and based on the system’s behavior.
+In both development approaches, tests are written ahead of the code, but in BDD, tests are more user-focused and based on the system’s behaviour.

 TDD works satisfactorily, as long as the business owner is familiar with the unit test framework being used and their technical skills are strong enough, which is not always the case.
-In these circumstances, BDD has the advantage because the test cases can be written in a common language used by the stakeholders such as, for example, English.
+In these circumstances, BDD has the advantage because the test cases can be written in a common language used by the stakeholders such as for example, English.
 This access to clearer, low-jargon communication is probably the biggest advantage to using BDD, making it possible for collaboration between the technical and non-technical teams to run with improved efficiency.

 What gives business value to the software?

 The answer is simple: working features.
 For example when we have a flight management company.
 One of the business goals may be satisfied customers by providing a simple and convenient way for them to manage their flights.
 Some features that might help achieve this goal could be:

 - choose a seat on a plane

 Communication between the persons that are involved in the same project may bring some problems and misunderstandings.
 Usually, flow works in this way: